jppeng-123/Machine_Learning/analytic_xgboost_demand_forecasting/README.md

 - Underwriting capacity fit
 - Random demand shocks

-Conceptually, the demand value can be summarized as:
+Conceptually, the demand value, or the expected qualified demand value can be summarized as:

 ```text
 expected qualified demand value